What Is Data-Driven HR?

 At its core, data-driven HR involves using metrics and analytics to guide decision-making across a range of human resources functions.

 This includes everything from recruiting and hiring to employee engagement and retention.
-By gathering and analysing data, you can gain insights into what works well, what needs improvement, and where you should focus your efforts and investments.
+By gathering and analyzing data, you can gain insights into what works well, what needs improvement, and where you should focus your efforts and investments.

 The first requirement is to collect data.
 To capture as many data points as possible.

 OpportuneHR solves this challenge really well.
-Payroll and taxation, attendance and leave, as well as timesheet module give enough data for making informed-decisions.
+Payroll and taxation, attendance and leave, as well as timesheet module, give enough data for making informed decisions.

 Our detailed analytical reports will help you make decisions relating to hiring, absenteeism, employee retention and employee turnover.
 In fact, the possibilities are immense.
 Wise HR managers and business owners can use our reports to gain a competitive advantage using these reports.

-• Another example comes from Adobe Systems Inc., which has used data-driven techniques to identify key factors that contribute to employee retention.
+- Another example comes from Adobe Systems Inc., which has used data-driven techniques to identify key factors that contribute to employee retention.

 With this knowledge, they took proactive steps to retain them, like offering targeted training programs, or increasing pay for those who they wished to retain.